-Queques are mini Portugeuse cakes that can be flavored with most anything: vanilla, lemon, orange — even savory bits such as chicken, chouriço, or presunto.
+Queques are mini Portuguese cakes that can be flavored with most anything: vanilla, lemon, orange — even savory bits such as chicken, chouriço, or presunto.
 I’ve never been a big fan of them; I find them either a bit dry, too firm, or overly sweet.

 But on one visit to Portugal, The One and I stayed at a small hotel in the walled town of Évora, where citrusy queques were served as part of breakfast.
 What a revelation.
 They were buttery, with soft insides and crispy edges.
+They were so good they were giving the Portuguese custard tarts a run for their money.

 Atenção

 These mini cakes should be eaten warm from the oven.
-Even though they’re perfect for dunking — especially in tea — they can lose some of their appeal overnight.
+Even though they’re perfect for dunking—especially in tea—they can lose some of their appeal overnight.
 Refresh the queques in a warm oven for 10 minutes.

 Portuguese Mini Lemon-Orange Cakes ~ Queques